Osolat/fluttershy-face2face/README.md

 - Screenshare feature
 - Stream local video to group/call
--Display different tabs with content for all users -Nice to have chat commands
+-Display different tabs with content for all users
+    - Tabs include images, or simple display files
+    - A tab suggestion is also to have Overleaf embedded with the group appropriate link -Nice to have chat commands

 # Interesting Links